USFWS/secas/_posts/2019-07-22-a-brief-history-of-SECAS.md

 **FOR THE HISTORY BUFFS**

-If you're still looking to brush up on your SECAS history (though I promise this will not be on the exam), [the first ever post on the SECAS blog also pulls together a collection of links to past news] (http://secassoutheast.org/2018/11/16/starting-a-SECAS-blog.html) posted on the South Atlantic LCC website in the years before a SECASC blog existed!
+If you're still looking to brush up on your SECAS history (though I promise this will not be on the exam), [the first ever post on the SECAS blog also pulls together a collection of links to past news] (http://secassoutheast.org/2018/11/16/starting-a-SECAS-blog.html) posted on the South Atlantic LCC website in the years before a SECAS blog existed!
 Many of those posts are already linked here, but not all, so happy reading!